1. Data Mining Tutorial – Objective

 In societies, a huge amount of data and statistics is used.
-That is to collect about games, players, and athletes.
+That is to collect games, players, and athletes.
 As this information data is used by commentators and journalists for reporting.

 f.
 Digital Media

 There are too many reasons for causes of the explosion in digital media repositories.
 Such as cheap scanners, desktop video cameras, and digital cameras.
 Associations such as the NHL and the NBA.
-That have already started converting their huge game collection into digital forms.
+That has already started converting their huge game collection into digital forms.

 g.
 CAD and Software Engineering Data